MichielStock/AdventofCode_BW26/README.md

 ## Rules

-1. Don't use the master branch ☝️
+1. Don't push to the main branch directly ☝️
    - create a separate branch for each contribution
 2. Follow the organization of the folder 🗂
 3. Your solution file should be named `solution<initials>.<extension>` 📜